To navigate trucking & material shortages, we have to agree that “five” can be greater than “ten”

 Now which plant needs the cement?

 We’re an industry that deals in time.
-Yes, volume is king but our day to day lives are run by measuring time.
+Yes, volume is king but our day-to-day lives are run by measuring time.
 How fast do they want it delivered?
 That’s cubic yards per hour.
 How efficient are we?
 That’s yards per driver hour.
 How is the plant running?
 Well, how many yards per hour is the plant producing?
 How many hours are our drivers working?
 How many hours can they take off and what time can they be back tomorrow?
-Engine hours, how old is the concrete, spec is 90 minutes, etc.
+Engine hours, how old is the concrete, the spec is 90 minutes, etc.

 So why wouldn’t we take all of this “time” and apply it to our material orders?
 Especially given we have a finite number of loads available every day which increases the pressure to eliminate wasted loads.